10 Questions about Trade Show Labor

 Labor at a Trade Show

-As a means of managing the risk of being responsible for everything that happens in a venue during their tenancy, show management requires that all who enter the construction zone during move-in and move-out, known as the show floor, provide a current copy of their company’s Certificate of Insurance (COI).
+As a means of managing the risk for everything that happens in a venue during their tenancy, show management requires that anyone in the construction zone during move-in and move-out, known as the show floor, provide a current copy of their company’s Certificate of Insurance (COI).

 But they don’t know which EAC service providers are being hired by their individual exhibitors.
 That is the purpose of the EAC notification form.